 Plaza Daniel Leo, named after a local politician, is located in Oranjestad in front of Renaissance Mall.
 The plaza features some of the most picturesque Dutch multicolored colonial buildings.
 These buildings are housing all kind of shopping stores.

 San Nicolas is the second largest city of Aruba and is named after a man, Nicolaas van der Biest, who owned a big parcel of land in that area.
 San Nicolaas is the hometown of the famous hangout "Charlies Bar".
 That bar has become an attraction due to all the discoveries and souvenirs that were put on the wall.
-Another recently added attraction is the Carubbian Festival, which is held every Thursday from 6 pm - 10 pm.
+Another recently added attraction is the Carubbian Festival, a local culture show.

 Seroe Colorado is the home of Baby Beach, Rodgers Beach and Colorado point at the southeast of the island.
 The name of this city, which translates to colorful hill, refers to the 30 meters high of pure limestone hill.
 The hill got its name due to the brown/yellow color of the limestone.
 Seroe Colorado is also known for the large ship anchor at the entrance to Seroe Colorado, which is a perfect spot for taking a beautiful picture.

 The Old Mill is a piece of Aruba's Dutch heritage.
 The windmill was built in 1804 in the Netherlands, meticulously taken apart, shipped to Aruba and reconstructed in 1960.
 The Old Mill currently houses a bar and restaurant.

 Rent a car and drive by one of the remaining from the Dutch heritage.

 Besides the above mentioned popular sights and places, Aruba also offer many Natural attractions such as the Natural Pool, Arikok National Park and Natural Bridge.
 For a full list and more information about these natural attractions, please click here.